profdenis/vanier_database/doc/md/02b_intro_sql.md

 ## University DB

-Run the `university.sql` file to create the University DB.
+Run the `university_create.sql` file to create the University DB.

 ```postgresql
 set search_path to university;